 ARE YOU INTERESTED?

-The child can make sudden movements, get tense and even fall.
+The child can make sudden movements, appear stiff, and even fall.
 Therefore, not only do you have to treat hypoglycemia, but you also have to protect him/her:

-- Do not immoblize a child who is having a seizure.
+- Do not immobilize a child who is having a seizure.
 Remove any object that may be around him/her; especially if it can hurt.